List of Catholic dioceses in China: Ecclesiastical Province of Fuzhou

 The Ecclesiastical Province of Fuzhou roughly covers the territory of Fujian province.
 In Fujian province, two exempt jurisdictions are also located: the Apostolic Prefecture of Jian'ou and the Apostolic Prefecture of Shaowu.

-Note that Kinmen belongs to the diocese of Xiamen, but is administered by the archdiocese of Taipei.
+Note that Kinmen belongs to the diocese of Xiamen, and Matsu Islands belongs to Metropolitan Archdiocese of Fuzhou, but both are administered by the archdiocese of Taipei.